 Our family loves trying new seafood ideas during Lent!
 Tilapia tops my list, so I know I’ll be asking my husband to recreate this Cilantro Lime Tilapia.

 I thought making scallops at home would be complicated, but this recipe makes Seared Scallops look pretty simple.
 I can’t wait to try these!

-Meatless Meals for Lent: Soups
+Meatless Meals for Lent: Soup Recipes

 During the cold winter days of Lent, I love to make soups for my family.
 Take a look at all of these soups that are meat free — perfect for Lenten days of fasting and abstinence.

-Meatless Meals for Lent: Pasta
+Meatless Meals for Lent: Pasta Recipes

 Spaghetti is one of our go-to meals here – it’s quick, easy, and satisfies even the pickiest of eaters.
 For something a little different, try some Spaghetti with Feta.